 The Government has said that the JRS will operate in its current form until the end of July – but this may be extended.
 You cannot be furloughed for less than 3 weeks.
 You must notify us immediately if work becomes available.
 Failure to notify us may mean that some or all of the furlough pay paid becomes repayable.
 We may terminate the Furlough Period with immediate effect by giving notice to you (including by email or verbally).
 We will review the situation again in June and will update you accordingly.
 For the avoidance of doubt the Furlough Period will end if you or Focused cease to be eligible for funding under the CJRS.

 When will furlough pay be paid?

 Furlough pay will only accrue from the date that you are placed on furlough.
 Furlough takes effect from the date that you ceased working for COVID-19 related reasons and subject to you having signed and returned the furlough letter.
-Payments will be made on 15 May (with additional pay runs as necessary on 22 May & 29 May), 12 June and 17 July in line with the payment cycle which can be found here.
+Payments will be made on 15 May (with additional pay runs as necessary on 22 May & 29 May), 12 June, 17 July and 14 August in line with the payment cycle which can be found here.